 4. Sell online courses

-If you have vast knowledge on a particular subject, you can create a class and sell your course on your blog.
+If you have vast knowledge of a particular subject, you can create a class and sell your course on your blog.

 This concept is extremely popular because of Udemy.
-You can teach a class on photography for beginners, how to use Microsoft Excel or on graphic design.
+For example, you can teach a class on photography for beginners, use Microsoft Excel, or graphic design.

-In addition to offering your class for sale on Udemy, you can also market your class on your blog directly.
-You can create a series of 10 videos, each 15-30 minutes long.
+In addition to offering your class for sale on Udemy, you can also directly market your class on your blog.
+For example, you can create a series of 10 videos, each 15-30 minutes long.

-To set up a course, you’re going to need to choose an online course platform, also called a learning management system (LMS).
-You can set up a course on your blog using a plugin like Thrive Apprentice or you can host it offsite with my preferred LMS, Teachable.
+To set up a course, you will need to choose an online course platform, also called a learning management system (LMS).
+For example, you can set up a course on your blog using a plugin like Thrive Apprentice, or you can host it offsite with my preferred LMS, Teachable.

 5. Sell digital products like ebooks and printables

 What are you doing with all that old content?
 Is it just sitting there?
-Once your content has been posted, don’t let it sit there doing nothing.
+Once your content has been posted, don’t let it sit there doing anything.
 Here’s what you can do:

 Take that content and turn it into an ebook.

-You can convert your text document into a pdf file that it sent to your customers after checkout.
+You can convert your text document into a pdf file that is sent to your customers after checkout.
 You can then promote your ebook on your blog or even on Amazon.